wlsf82/EngageSphere/README.md

 ### API tests

+For comparison purposes, this project has two suites of API tests: one written with Cypress and another with a combination of Supertest, Chai, and Mocha.

+#### Cypress API tests

 Run `npm run test:api` to run the backend tests.

 > To use the above script, the backend server should be up and running.

 Or, run `npm run test:api:with:server` to automatically start the backend server, run the tests, and shut it down.

+#### Supertest API tests

+Run `npm run test:api:supertest` to run the backend tests.

+> To use the above script, the backend server should be up and running.

+Or, run `npm run test:api:supertest:with:server` to automatically start the backend server, run the tests, and shut it down.

 ### Test cases